Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

     source run_all_target.sh
     ```

-## 10.2 Performance of the Quantized Pruned AlexNet on ZCU102
+## 10.2 Performance of the Quantized Pruned AlexNet on target boards

 At the end of the pruning and quantization procedures, when the AI Inference DPU runs the AlexNet CNN on the ZCU102, the following performance was reported:
-- 367 fps with seven threads,
+- 503 fps with seven threads,
+- 94% average top-1 accuracy,
+as shown in the ``logfile_alexnet_zcu102.txt`` log file.

+Regarding the VCK190 board:
+- 3643 fps with three threads,
-- 95% average top-1 accuracy,
+- 94% average top-1 accuracy,
-as shown in the [logfile_summary_target.txt](files/log/logfile_summary_target.txt) log file.
+as shown in the ``logfile_alexnet_vck190.txt`` log file.

+Note that the fps are measured with the [get_dpu_fps.cc](files/deploy/alexnetBNnoLRN/zcu102/code/src/get_dpu_fps.cc) utility code.

 ## 11  AlexNet Summary  ##

 Congratulations!
 You have completed the Caffe training of AlexNet using the Dogs vs. Cats database.
 You then applied Xilinx Vitis AI tools to quantize the original CNN to get a baseline reference.
 You also have seen how to prune (and quantize again) the new optimized CNN: the CNN is optimized in the sense that it has fewer output channels than its baseline version.

-By running the ``.xmodel`` files of either the baseline or the pruned CNNs on the ZCU102 target board, you have measured a frame rate improvement from 129 fps (baseline) to 367 fps (pruned) with an average top-1 accuracy of 94% and 95%  respectively for the baseline and pruned CNNs.
+By running the ``.xmodel`` files of either the baseline or the pruned CNNs on the ZCU102 target board, you have measured a frame rate improvement from 149 fps (baseline) to 503 fps (pruned) with an average top-1 accuracy almost constant to 94% at runtime for both baseline and pruned CNNs.
+When using the VCK190 target board the achieved throughput is higher due to the Versal DPU architecture, respectively 1475fps and 3643fps, fixed the same 94% top-1 average accuracy.
+See the  related logfiles in the [log](files/log) folder.

 See below for a summary of the most important steps you have completed to arrive at this point.